software-rebels/ReviewLinkageGraph/README.md

 This package is comprised of four folders that correspond to the analyses that we conducted in our four research question (RQ1-RQ4).

+## Code Snapshot

+Download the repository from Figshare at: https://doi.org/10.6084/m9.figshare.7010474.v5

 ### Set Up Environment and Execute scripts
 To install necessary libraries, execute this:
 > tcsh INSTALL.sh